Following is a sample Issue task that you might see on the test:

 Again, it is important for you to avoid overly general examples or lists of examples without expansion.
 It is also essential to do more than paraphrase the prompt.
 Please keep in mind that what counts is the ability to clearly express a particular point of view in relation to the issue and specific task instructions and to support that position with relevant reasons and/or examples.

-For more information, see the "Analyze an Issue" Sample Essay Responses and Reader Commentary.
+For more information, see the "Analyze an Issue" Sample Essay Responses and Rater Commentary.